Jonas1312/knowledge-base/base/science-tech-maths/programming/languages/python/python.md

 - Merge
   - Used when you may have more than 1 in-memory objects which map to the same database record with some key.
   - Merging causes the in-memory objects to be synchronised with each other, does not necessarily persist to the database.

+### Fastapi

+Make sure to use staticpool if you use `:memory:` database: <https://docs.sqlalchemy.org/en/14/dialects/sqlite.html#using-a-memory-database-in-multiple-threads>